thegraphnetwork/epigraphhub_py/CONTRIBUTING.md

 Before submitting your code please do the following steps:

+1. Run `pre-commit install`.
 1. Add any changes you want
 1. Add tests for the new changes
 1. Edit documentation if you have changed something significant
-1. Run `make codestyle` to format your changes.
-1. Run `make lint` to ensure that types, security and docstrings are okay.
+1. Now, any new commit will run some tools to check and format the code.

 ## Other help